colin-sonarsource/commonroom-scripts/webinar-data/README.md

 - Webinar Attendance
 - Completing the survey after the Webinar

-Each activity is a child activity of the previous one
+Each activity is a child activity of the previous one.

+The ID of each activity is a SHA256 hash of the column `Email`, the webinar name passed to the script, and the column `Registration Time`.